 - Fax services

 - Year Round Book Sale

 - Class visits for schools

-- A world of books, magazines, newspapers, eBooks, audio books, DVDs, CDs, VHS, educational games, and so much more
+- A world of books, magazines, newspapers, eBooks, audio books, DVDs, CDs, educational games, take home arts & crafts package, knitting packages

 In addition to the many services offered, the Cochrane Public Library also plays host to a variety of adult programs.
 A great place to learn, meet, and be active.
 Library memberships are free to all residents, so join today!
 A visit will get you thinking.

 The Town of Cochrane has an abundance of seasonal festivals and events, perfect for residential families, as well as those who wish to plan a mini vacation to the area.
 You will find a descriptive list of featured annual events below.

 DISCOVER UPCOMING EVENTS

 Plan your attendance to some of the best events in Ontario.
 For residents and visitors looking for a complete calendar list of all upcoming events, simply click on the link to your right.
 The calendar feature will allow you to filter events by month, location, category, and will give you the option to share to any social network of your liking.

 Acclaimed as the oldest of Ontario’s winter carnivals and the largest in Northern Ontario this 10 day festival is a great way to enjoy Northern Ontario’s winter season!
 You are sure to have a great time at one of the 80 events taking place during the carnival.